Jenil-S/Expense_track_android/README.md

 <br/>

 ## Setup
-Just you would need is android studio(Latest version)
+Just you would need is Android Studio(Latest version)

 ## Problem